-For permanent, long-term recovery projects funded by CDBG-DR, Puerto Rico has little opportunity to leverage local funding due to widespread economic hardship and existing bond debt.
-This economic hardship and the severity of the damage caused by Hurricane María has been recognized by the Federal Government in the approval of a higher federal cost share for FEMA PA funds, increasing the standard 75% cap to allow up to 100% federal reimbursement for Category A (debris removal) and B (emergency protective measures) work, and 90% for Categories C through G (permanent work).
-Significantly, the 100% federal coverage for work performed under Categories A and B expired in phases through September 15, 2018, leaving an increased obligation for nonfederal match.
+For permanent, long-term recovery projects funded by CDBG-DR, Puerto Rico has little opportunity to leverage local funding due to the widespread economic hardship and the existing bond debt.
+This economic hardship and the severity of the damage caused by Hurricane María has been recognized by the Federal Government in the approval of a higher federal cost share for FEMA PA funds increasing the standard ceiling of 75% to allow up to 100% federal reimbursement for Category A (debris removal) and B (emergency protective measures) work, and 90% for Categories C through G (permanent work).
+Significantly, the 100% federal coverage for work performed under Categories A and B expired in phases through September 15, 2018, leaving an increased obligation for non-federal match.
 100% cost share is different for each FEMA category.